Guide to Authors:

 • Title should be maximum 110 characters and spaces.

 .
-Affiliations should follow the journal’s format:
+Affiliations should be corrected as the journal’s format as below:

-Degree, Field, Department, School, University, City, Country
+Department, School, University, City, Country

 Ethical issue: Ethical considerations must be addressed after the acknowledgments section.
 1) Please state that informed consent was obtained from all human adult participants and from the parents or legal guardians of minors.
 Include the name of the appropriate institutional review board that approved the project.
 2) Indicate in the text that the maintenance and care of experimental animals complies with National Institutes of Health guidelines for the humane use of laboratory animals, or those of your Institute or agency.
 Note that Provision of statement from the Bioethics Committee is essential for clinical trials and other relevant studies.